 Results:

 In total, we collected data for 140 tenure-track faculty, of which nearly half (43.6%) were full professors, whereas 25.0% were associate professors, and 31.4% were assistant professors.
 The gender difference was substantial, with males (109) four times as prevalent as females (31).
 The universities from which the PI obtained their PhD degree varied widely in the ranking of prestige among 73 universities from 16 countries (Fig. S1 and S2).
-Nearly half of PIs had obtained their PhD from USA (47%), followed by Taiwan (31%), and then relatively few from UK (5%) and other countries.
+Nearly half of the PIs had obtained their PhDs from USA (47%), followed by Taiwan (31%), and then relatively few from UK (5%) and other countries.

-We found that faculty who were offered tenure-track positions more recently had had higher academic performance (i.e., h index) prior to becoming a PI (χ² = 74.68, d.f. = 1, p < 0.001; Fig. 1a), whereas PIs performed equally well to be promoted to full professors irrespective of time (χ² = 0.97, d.f. = 1, p = 0.324; Fig. 1b).
-Although males had on average higher performance than females when became a new PI, no such gender difference was found when promoted to full professor.
-Whether or not a PI had obtained a PhD degree from Taiwan and the PhD university ranking had no effect on the performance required, either getting a job or promoting to full professor (Table 1).
+We found that faculty who were offered tenure-track positions more recently had had higher academic performance (i.e., h-index) prior to becoming a PI (χ² = 74.68, d.f. = 1, p < 0.001; Fig. 1a), whereas PIs performed equally well to be promoted to full professors irrespective of time (χ² = 0.97, d.f. = 1, p = 0.324; Fig. 1b).
+Although males had on average higher performance than females when becoming a new PI, no such gender difference was found when promoted to full professor.
+Whether or not a PI had obtained a PhD degree from Taiwan and the PhD university ranking had no effect on the performance required, either for getting a job or promoting to full professor (Table 1).

 Next, we investigated whether academic performance and PhD university prestige predicted the duration required to get a faculty position, and if the pattern differed between faculty attained a PhD degree inside and outside Taiwan.
 We found that PIs spent more time post PhD before obtaining a tenure-track position in recent years, but higher academic performance reduced this duration (Year x performance: χ² = 6.06, d.f. = 1, p = 0.014; Fig. 1c).
 In contrast, we found that PIs spent more time for promotion to full professors when started as PIs more recently (χ² = 7.03, d.f. = 1, p = 0.008; Fig. 1d), which was not affected by their academic performance.
-Neither the duration to get a job nor duration required for promotion was affected by whether or not PhD were obtained from Taiwan, PhD university prestige, and gender.
+Neither the duration to get a job nor duration required for promotion was affected by whether or not PhDs were obtained from Taiwan, PhD university prestige, and gender.